PrincetonUniversity/job_defense_shield/docs/alert/low_cpu_util.md

 ## Usage

-Generate a report of the top users are their CPU efficiencies:
+Generate a report for this alert:

 ```
 $ python job_defense_shield.py --low-cpu-efficiency